Turritis glabra L.

 Flowering - May - June.

-Habitat - Bottomland forests, railroads.
+Habitat - Bottomland forests, railroads, sandy disturbed areas.

 Origin - Native to the U.S.